What is the Medical Training Initiative?

 The role of the employer

 The employing organisation has to agree there is a role locally for the MTI applicant.
-They are also responsible for ensuring that the individual migrant meets the requirements of the NHS Employment Check Standards prior to starting employment, including ensuring the individual has the relevant right to work documentation.
+They are also responsible for ensuring that the individual doctor meets the requirements of the NHS Employment Check Standards prior to starting employment, including ensuring the individual has the relevant right to work documentation.

 What contract should an employer issue?